a7hybnj2/MacOS_KillKey/README.md

 # TODO:

+- [ ] Remove the startup plists.
+This can easily be started another way when the user wants the functionality.
+It could be an app or hot key or a number of other options.
 - [ ] Does the plist prevent sleep?
   - `pmset -g assertions` doesn't seem like it
 - [ ] Would [Monitoring a Directory](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html#//apple_ref/doc/uid/10000172i-SW7-BCIEDDBJ) be a better option?